-Your choice of a construction management company is essential to the success of your building project.
+Choosing a construction management company is an important decision.
 Here are four questions to help you find the construction management company that’s best for you.

-What experience do you have as construction manager on projects similar to mine?
+What kind of resources and experience do you have serving as the construction manager on projects similar to mine?

 Who will be working on my construction project?

-Understanding that changes can happen, you should ask that the construction management company bring in people for the initial interview and preliminary meetings who they expect to work on your project.
+Even so, you should ask that the team a construction management company brings in for the initial interview and preliminary meetings consist of the people they expect to work on your project.
 This allows you to properly vet potential candidates.
-Trust your instincts: if you are not comfortable with and confident in the team during the interview, it’s probably a good indication of how the project will go.
+Trust your instincts; if you are not comfortable and confident in the team during an interview, it’s probably a good indication of how the project will go.

 How involved will I need to be in this project?

-Your construction management company will handle the majority of the work involved with completing your project, but your team will need to be involved in some aspects of the process.
+The construction management company will handle the majority of the work involved with completing your project, but there will be some aspects of the process in which you or your team will need to be involved.
 Find out what decisions, input, and information you will need to provide throughout the project.
 Compare the services provided by various construction management companies, and decide which services are most important to you.
 Understanding the services provided by the CM up front will help you determine how much time you’ll need to invest at what stages during construction.

 What kind of communication should I expect with your team?

-Expect (and demand) regular, open, and transparent communication from your construction manager about how the project is going and what are doing to address project-related issues.
+Expect (and demand) regular, open, and transparent communication from your construction manager on how the project is going and what they will be doing to address project-related issues.
 Construction projects are fraught with little challenges throughout the process; the difference between construction managers and general contractors is how they handle these challenges and the impact on the project’s budget and schedule.
 With consistent, open lines of communication, you shouldn’t have any surprises at the completion of your project.

-If you still have questions about the construction management process, contact Holland.
+If you still have questions, contact Holland for a better understanding of the construction management process.
 For more than 30 years, Holland has led the construction management industry with unwavering integrity.
 We’ll go the extra mile to make sure you are completely satisfied with your project.